akshayjain-1/ADEPT-Agentic-Detection-Engineering-Orchestration-Pipeline-and-Tuning/docs/technical.md

 across 14 files).
 The deterministic guardrails have a dedicated unit suite (`tests/test_guardrails.py`), and the agent tests drive the evaluator regenerate/escalate loop and the lint middleware end-to-end with a scripted model.
-The component eval (`adept-eval rules`) adds a detection-quality regression on top of unit and integration tests.
+The rule unit tests (`adept-eval rules`) add a detection-quality regression on top of unit and integration tests by running TP/FP samples from `sigma_rules/tests/`.